lipemat/advanced-sidebar-menu/readme.txt

 == Screenshots ==

-1. Screenshot of the Page widget and options
+1. Page widget options
-2. Screenshot of the Categories widget and options
+2. Category widget options
+3. Example of a page menu using the 2017 theme and default styles
+3. Example of a category menu ordered by title using the 2017 theme and default styles

 == Frequently Asked Questions ==